 Her decline must have started when she was pregnant with me.
 Coincident with that, she was diagnosed with cancer for the first time.
 Through the years and bit by excruciating bit, she lost organs: a breast now, then her thyroid, then her womb, a kidney and finally the second breast and lymph glands.
 I’m just a shell, she’d tell me before warming her soul by the cold fire of a movie screen.
 She would fight cancer on-and-off all her life.
 When the end came, she died in my arms of breast and colon cancer.
 She was seventy-six.

-Mom was a good numbers person, almost always working as a full-charge bookkeeper or accouting clerk.
+Mom was a good numbers person, always able to find work as a full-charge bookkeeper.
 When I was twelve, a particularly exciting opportunity came her way.
 A prospective employer flew her – a Kelly Girl ®, forty-eight years old – to D.C. for a trial assignment and a job interview.
 When she arrived, she found the possibility of permanent employment required a full medical exam.
 The exam, along with work history and evaluation, would be submitted to the board for review.
 All those men would see it.
-They might even discuss her lack of womanly organs at the board meeting, complete with board notes for documentation.
+They might even discuss her lack of womanly organs at the board meeting, complete with board notes for the record.
 Embarrassed, Mom declined the interview, packed her bag, and found her way to the airport.
 That afternoon, she arrived back in New York at Idlewild.

-© 2012, memoir and family photographs, Jamie Dedes, All rights reserved /the photographs which include my mother are a part of our family album but they’re also covered by copyright.
+© 2012, memoir/family photographs and portrait (below), Jamie Dedes, All rights reserved /the photographs which include my mother are a part of our family album but they’re also covered by copyright.
 Please be respectful.
 Waldorf Lobby & Clock courtesy of New York Architecture.
 Theater seating by Reddi via Wikipedia under Creative Commons Attribution-Share Alike 3.0 unported license.
-Apartment building: public domain.
 Subway station by David Shakelton via Wikipedia under Creative Commons Attritution-Share Alike 3.0 unported license.